Arc de Triomphe Tickets

 Although walking around the arch is free, you need to buy a ticket to access the museum and the roof terrace.

 Currently, as the number of visitors allowed in are limited, tickets can only be purchased online in advance.
-Even visitors who are eligible to visit for free need to reserve their free ticket in advance online.
+Even visitors who are eligible to visit for free need to reserve their free ticket online in advance.

-The Arc de Triomphe ticket purchased online allows you to skip the line at the ticket office and immediately start your visit.
+The Arc de Triomphe ticket purchased online gives you skip the line entrance.
 With your smartphone ticket you can visit the museum as well as the roof terrace from where you will enjoy one of the most beautiful views of Paris.
 The entry ticket costs 13 euro.

 Can you visit the Arc de Triomphe with a Paris city pass?